-Any tenancy where (to the member's knowledge) -

-- (a) the landlord is the relevant authority; and - (b) the tenant is a "body in which the relevant person has a beneficial interest" (see under 'Contracts' for definition).

-Any beneficial interest in securities of a body where -

-- (a) that body (to the member's knowledge) has a place of business or land in the area of the relevant authority; and - (b) either - - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or - (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.
+Land Any beneficial interest in land which is within the area of the relevant authority.
+Licences Any licence (alone or jointly with others) to occupy land in the area of the relevant authority for a month or longer.
+Corporate tenancies Any tenancy where (to the member's knowledge) - (a) the landlord is the relevant authority; and (b) the tenant is a body in which the relevant person has a beneficial interest.
+Securities Any beneficial interest in securities of a body where - (a) that body (to the member's knowledge) has a place of business or land in the area of the relevant authority; and (b) either - (i) the total nominal value of the securities exceeds £25,000 or one hundredth of the total issued share capital of that body; or (ii) if the share capital of that body is of more than one class, the total nominal value of the shares of any one class in which the relevant person has a beneficial interest exceeds one hundredth of the total issued share capital of that class.